Exchange at Penn Frequently Asked Questions

 Yes.
 Penn’s Student Health Services (SHS) requires students to enroll in a health plan that meets certain minimum insurance requirements.
 While the Penn Student Insurance Plan (PSIP) is a possibility, many students waive PSIP coverage and submit different insurance plan for approval, though home country insurance generally does not meet eligibility requirements.
-SHS has compiled a list of Frequently Asked Questions (FAQs) for International Students regarding health insurance.
 Penn Abroad does not administer health insurance compliance.

 Students are required to submit proof of immunizations.
-A list of required immunizations are outlined by SHS, including in languages other than English.
+A list of required immunizations are outlined by SHS.
 SHS also provides an Immunization Frequently Asked Questions (FAQ) page.
 If you are unable to get certain immunizations prior to arrival, you can get them while at Penn, though they may be more expensive than in your home country.
 Penn Abroad does not administer immunization compliance.

 Counseling and Psychological Services (CAPS) supports students via individual and group appointments, drop-in meetings, Let’s Talk, and a 24/7 phone service.
 Support for international students is available, as well.
-CAPS hosts a Frequently Asked Questions website.
 Student Disability Services (SDS) offers many resources and support options for students; please alert SDS and/or Penn Abroad to any disability after acceptance.

 The American higher education system’s instruction style may differ from your home institution.
 Students should expect continuous assessment throughout the semester, including homework, class discussion, essays, exams, and group work.
 Attending class and participating in discussions is often mandatory and part of your overall class grade.